markp-gc/ipu_path_trace/README.md

 # Monte-Carlo Path Tracing on Graphcore IPUs

+NOTE: This version of the IPU ray/path-tracer is no longer longer actively developed.
+An improved version is being developed here: [IPU Ray Library](https://github.com/markp-gc/ipu_ray_lib).

 ![Example output image](images/example.png "Spheres with neural environment lighting path-traced on IPU.")

 This is an experimental physically based renderer, it is experimental/novel in a few different ways: